OUR 100% NATURAL and ORGANIC PLEDGE

 Phenoxyethanol is a new preservative ingredient that is taking the place of the parabens since the parabens have gotten so much bad press because they have been found in tumors and been reported to act as estrogen substitutes which confuse the endocrine system.
 Phenoxyethanol is another name for ethylene glycol and it rates a 4 out of 10 on the Environmental Working Group’s website for rating toxicity in products.
 (See website above.)

 Any of you who have owned a small business knows how much plastic is used.
 In the tech industry almost everything is plastic.
 In the skin care industry almost everybody uses plastic bottles.
-At UP! we have taken this into consideration and use glass whenever possible.
-For the travel size products such as OCCUPY YOUR PITS UNDERARM DEODORANT it is necessary for it to be lightweight and non-breakable.
+At UP we have taken this into consideration and use glass whenever possible.

 Also, because I use pure essential oils sometimes the caps won’t stay screwed shut on glass containers because the oils create an issue with the glass/plastic interface.
-That was also the case with OCCUPY.
+That was also the case with Biome Underarm Protection.
 Any of the plastic that has been used is 100% recyclable with normal #1’s.
-LATHER UP! has to be in plastic because there is no glass foaming bottle.
-Let me know if you find one.
-The FIX UP! is another sports and active travel product that needs to be light weight and not breakable so…But out of the 20 or so products UP!
-Organics will be launching, those are the only three so far that are in plastic.
-Way to go UP!

 We also use recycled packaging for shipping so forgive us if your box looks used…it is!
 The US Postal Service also offers free boxes so we use them, which keeps the cost down.

-I’d like to request that you use glass more than plastic and make a real effort to reuse plastic whenever possible.
-I have not purchased plastic bags or plastic cups in about eight years because I reuse and wash out the ones that I do end up using—even at parties and stuff.
-Why not?
-Who are we to use a cup once and throw it on the skin of the Earth?
-I think that is rude and entitled, honestly…think about it.
+I’d like to request that you use glass more than plastic and make a real effort to reuse an recycle plastic whenever possible.
+I have not purchased plastic bags or plastic cups in about eight years.
+After living in Latin America for over five years I have learned the art of conservation.
+Plastic on the planet has become a very serious problem and I would like to part of that solution.
+Thank you!